G-Core/product-documentation/documentation/waap/about-waap.md

 ### WAF Edge nodes

-These nodes are responsible for running rule sets (also know as <a href="https://gcore.com/docs/waap/waf-policies" target="_blank">WAF policies</a>) against requests.
+These nodes are responsible for running rulesets (also known as <a href="https://gcore.com/docs/waap/waf-policies" target="_blank">WAF policies</a>) against requests.
 They also enforce actions on requests (block, allow, or monitor) based on the recommendation provided by the second part, the behavioral component.

-The existence of nodes that run rule sets against traffic is what essentially defines a typical first-gen WAF.
+The existence of nodes that run rulesets against traffic is what essentially defines a typical first-gen WAF.

 <alert-element type="tip" title="Tip">

-The <a href="https://gcore.com/docs/waap/waf-policies" target="_blank">WAF policies</a> section covers existing rule sets in detail.
+The <a href="https://gcore.com/docs/waap/waf-policies" target="_blank">WAF policies</a> section covers existing rulesets in detail.
 You can also create your own custom rules to filter traffic as you see fit.

 </alert-element>

 ### Behavioral component

 The behavioral component is centralized and responsible for asynchronously analyzing traffic from WAF Edge nodes.
-This component then instructs the nodes to either block, allow, or monitor a request.
+It then instructs the nodes to either block, allow, or monitor a request.

 This analytical aspect of the system and independent functioning of both parts is what elevates our WAF to the next-generation level.